wistia/wistia-open-docs/_posts/updating-your-embeds.md

 The change we're making on Dec 12th will not be compatible with old versions of E-v1.js, so you'll need to switch to the Wistia-hosted version.
 You can do that by replacing your existing copy of E-v1.js with this:
 <pre><code class="langauge-html">&lt;script charset=&quot;ISO-8859-1&quot; src=&quot;//fast.wistia.com/assets/external/E-v1.js&quot;&gt;&lt;/script&gt;</code></pre>

+{{ "If you want to load E-v1.js asynchronously, be sure to include `async` at the end of that opening script tag." | tip }}

-Or, just replace your existing embed code with a [new embed code from Wistia.
+You can always just replace your existing embed code with a [new embed code from Wistia]({{ '/embedding' | post_url }}), too.
 It'll include the Wistia-hosted E-v1.js automatically.

 {{ "If you have any questions about this, or have any difficulty with the transition and need assistance, please contact us at support@wistia.com.
 We're here to help!" | note }}